SitizenFX/fivez/README.md

 - All modifications, new modules, scripts, UI, and branding are the exclusive intellectual property of Sfx.re Limited
 - Licensed under the SitizenFX Limited Proprietary License
 - Protected under Zambian copyright law and international treaties (Berne Convention)
-- Rockstar, FiveM, or any other entity cannot legally take down or claim Vidllnx source code
+- Rockstar, FiveM, or any other entity cannot legally take down or claim fivez source code

 ---